 which makes the eyes follow the head movement, similar to what Luppet does.
 You can try increasing the gaze strength and sensitivity to make it more visible.

-If humanoid eye bones are assigned in Unity, VSeeFace will directly use these for gaze tracking.
-The gaze strength determines how far the eyes will move.
-To use the VRM blendshape presets for gaze tracking, make sure that no eye bones are assigned.
+To use the VRM blendshape presets for gaze tracking, make sure that no eye bones are assigned in Unity’s humanoid rig configuration.
+Sometimes other bones (ears or hair) get assigned as eye bones by mistake, so that is something to look out for.
 The synthetic gaze, which moves the eyes either according to head movement or so that they look at the camera, uses the VRMLookAtBoneApplyer

 or the VRMLookAtBlendShapeApplyer

 , depending on what exists on the model.
+Also see the model issues section for more information on things to look out for.

 Make sure the gaze offset sliders are centered.
 They can be used to correct the gaze for avatars that don’t have centered irises, but they can also make things look quite wrong when set up incorrectly.